A theoretical view of the T-web statistical description of the cosmic web: T-web classification of the cosmic web

-Formally given our classification method, the probability of each cosmic environment then depends on the joint probability distribution ${\cal P}$ of the eigenvalues of the tidal tensor.
-Given our normalization choice in equations~\eqref{eq:norm_delta}, we use here the eigenvalues normalized by their variance (or equivalently the eigenvalues of the normalized tidal tensor) that we denote $\lambda_1\leq\lambda_2\leq\lambda_3$.
-The probability of the four environments then reads
+Formally, given our classification method, the probability of each cosmic environment then depends on the joint probability distribution ${\cal P}$ of the eigenvalues of the tidal tensor.
+Given our normalisation choice in Eqs.~\eqref{eq:norm_delta}, here we use the eigenvalues normalised by their variance (or equivalently the eigenvalues of the normalised tidal tensor), which we denote $\lambda_1\leq\lambda_2\leq\lambda_3$.
+The probabilities of the four environments can then be written as